Bang's problem and symplectic invariants: Displacing a Lagrangian product

-see~\cite[Ch.~5]{hofer1994} or~\cite{polt2001} for the detailed definitions.
+see~\cite[Ch.~5]{hofer1994} or~\cite{polt2001} for further details.
 Sometimes the segment $[T_1, T_2]$ is normalized to be $[0,1]$, but actually this and the following definitions do not depend on this normalization.
 It is always possible to scale the time segment by $\alpha$ and multiply the Hamiltonian by $1/\alpha$ without changing the result of the Hamiltonian flow.